centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 Update or create pricelists.
 A pricelist contains prices for products in a specific currency.

 This example creates two pricelists.
-One for the retail store and one for the wholesale store.
+One for a direct-to-consumer store and one for a wholesale store.
 You can have multiple pricelists in each store, and even multiple pricelists in the same store with the same currency.

 Prices in Centra can be set at the product or variant level, but not on the size level.